 The history of homemade pasta dates back to the 12th century.
 Ancient Etruscans and Romans were the first to eat a form of lasagna, while nomadic Arabs first brought pasta to the Mediterranean from central Asia.
 This is actually where noodles may have originated.
 But Italy is certainly the place where pasta became one of the most famous dishes in the world.
+Pasta is one of those weeknight meal staples which parents and kids can both enjoy.
 Continue this rich culinary tradition with one of the fabulous pasta-drying racks that we have curated for you.

 We love making fresh pasta.
 It goes great with lighter sauces to put the spotlight on the flavor of your noodles and add a whole new layer of complexity to this staple of Italian cuisine.
 When you want the very best plate of homemade pasta, make sure you let it dry for at least 15 minutes after cutting it and before you cook it, to avoid lumping and unwanted stickiness.

 When you want to follow the traditional methods, the Norpro Pasta Drying Rack is a wooden rack that stands over 16 inches tall with eight alternated arms, for the perfect arrangement of your pasta strips.
 Even the longest of fettuccine will remain clean on this sturdy solution.
 Made of rubberwood, the unfinished surface helps provide extra grip to prevent pasta from falling.